 Michael J. Paidas MD

-Professor of Obstetrics, Gynecology, and Reproductive Sciences; Vice Chair, Obstetrics; Program Director, Maternal Fetal Medicine Fellowship; Co-Director, Yale Women and Children's Center for Blood Disorders; Co-Director, National Hemophilia Foundation - Baxter Clinical Fellowship Program at Yale; Division of Maternal Fetal Medicine
+Professor of Obstetrics, Gynecology, and Reproductive Sciences; Vice Chair, Obstetrics; Program Director, Maternal Fetal Medicine Fellowship; Director of the Yale Women and Children's Center for Blood Disorders and Preeclampsia Advancement; Co-Director, National Hemophilia Foundation - Baxter Clinical Fellowship Program at Yale; Division of Maternal Fetal Medicine

 Departments & OrganizationsObstetrics, Gynecology & Reproductive Sciences: Maternal-Fetal Medicine: Prenatal Diagnostic Service; High-Risk Pregnancy Program; Maternal Special Care Unit; Recurrent Pregnancy Loss Program; Clinicians | Women and Children's Center for Blood Disorders, Yale | Perinatal Research | Endometrial Hemostasis/Thrombosis and Angiogenesis Unit

-Michael J. Paidas, M.D. is Professor of Obstetrics, Gynecology, and Reproductive Sciences, Yale University School of Medicine; Vice Chair, Obstetrics; Program Director, Maternal Fetal Medicine Fellowship; Co-Director of the Yale Women and Children’s Center for Blood Disorders, and Co-Director of the National Hemophilia Foundation-Baxter Clinical Fellowship Program at Yale; Divison of Maternal Fetal Medicine.
+Michael J. Paidas, M.D. is Professor of Obstetrics, Gynecology, and Reproductive Sciences, Yale University School of Medicine; Vice Chair, Obstetrics; Program Director, Maternal Fetal Medicine Fellowship; Director of the Yale Women and Children’s Center for Blood Disorders and Preeclampsia Advancement, and Co-Director of the National Hemophilia Foundation-Baxter Clinical Fellowship Program at Yale; Divison of Maternal Fetal Medicine.

 Dr. Paidas is the recipient of The David J. Leffell, M.D.
 Prize for Clinical Excellence at Yale in 2010, given to one member of the Yale Medical Group annually.
 In 2012, Dr. Paidas received the Dean’s Award from the Tufts Medical Alumni Association.
 Dr. Paidas is included in the top 1% physician by specialty in the nation according to US News and World Report.
 He has been recognized by the March of Dimes and is included in Best Doctors in America.
 Dr. Paidas has also received the National Faculty Award by the Counsel on Resident Education in Obstetrics and Gynecology.